MicrosoftDocs/fabric-docs/docs/real-time-hub/view-data-stream-details.md

 ms.date: 04/03/2024
 ---

-# View details of data streams in Fabric Real-Time hub
+# View details of data streams in Fabric Real-Time hub (preview)
 You can view details of a data stream by selecting the data stream in the **Data streams** tab of the **Real-Time hub**.

 [!INCLUDE [preview-note](./includes/preview-note.md)]